So you want to share your articles on social media, but don't get a nice, large link preview? This can happen for multiple reasons, but don't worry.

-Did your image still not show up?
+Does your image still not show up?
 Then try this:

 Check your Open Graph / Twitter Card metatags

-Are you sure you implemented your Open Graph and Twitter Card images correctly?
+Are you sure you implemented your Open Graph or Twitter Card images correctly?
 If you need help with defining the metadata you need, check our article How to get large Facebook and Twitter link thumbnails!